 Why does skin colour vary between body sites and between different people?
 Observation of your own skin will reveal that the degree of pigmentation is not constant at all body sites.
 For instance the backs of the hands are darker than the palms, the buttock is usually lighter than the shoulders (see image below) and the outer forearms darker than the inner forearms.
 In accounting for these differences we have to consider two factors.

 Constitutive pigmentation and facultative pigmentation.

-Facultative pigmentation by contrast refers to the change in pigmentation as a result of exposure to UVR—commonly known as tanning.
+Facultative pigmentation, by contrast, refers to the change in pigmentation as a result of exposure to UVR—commonly known as tanning.
 In the image above, in the absence of any UVR exposure, we would have expected the colour on the buttock and the back to very similar.
-The difference we see is largely the result of facultative pigmentation (tanning).
+The large difference we see is mainly the result of facultative pigmentation (tanning).

 Constitutive and facultative pigmentation are not independent